MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/deploy-azure-sql-managed-instance-with-sharepoint-servers-2016-2019.md

 5. Run the **SharePoint Products Configuration Wizard** to complete the configuration.
 Next open Central Administration to complete the **Farm Configuration Wizard**.

 > [!NOTE]
+> SharePoint Server doesn't support connecting to databases hosted in Azure SQL Managed Instance using Windows authentication.

+> [!NOTE]
-> Access Services isn't supported with Azure SQL Managed Instances.
+> Access Services isn't supported with Azure SQL Managed Instance.

 ## See also